Coolest Homemade Dog Costumes – Photo Gallery and How-To Tips

 I used Christmas ribbon and a bell for his collar.
 We had so many compliments.
 We even brought a leash and hooked it to his collar for an added funny touch.
 He loved barking at all the other costumes.
 I also bought some face paint and gave him a black nose and eye.
 It was a great night.

 Because I have twins I tried to think of costumes that would go together, but would also be unique and out of the ordinary.
 I came up with the idea of a Dalmatian dog and a fire hydrant.
-I am not sure where the idea came from, but it was fun to do.
+To tell you the truth, I am not sure where the idea came from, but it was fun to do.

 I simply purchased a pattern for the dog costume and made it out of white polar fleece.
 I couldn’t find a pre-printed design, so I used fusible web and ironed on the black spots.
 It was time consuming but pretty easy.